India–EFTA Trade and Economic Partnership Agreement: Agreement

-The India–EFTA Trade and Economic Partnership Agreement was signed in New Delhi by India’s Commerce & Industry Minister and the trade ministers of all four EFTA member states on March 10, 2024. t is a broad-based free trade agreement with 14 chapters covering areas including trade in goods, rules of origin, customs procedures, sanitary and phytosanitary measures (SPS), technical barriers to trade (TBT), trade in services, investment promotion, intellectual property rights, government procurement, competition policy, dispute settlement, and a chapter on trade and sustainable development.
-Following the signing, each country completed its domestic ratification procedures, and the agreement is set to enter into force on October 1, 2025.
+The trade agreement was signed in New Delhi by India's commerce and industry minister and the trade ministers of all four EFTA member states on 10 March 2024.
+It is a broad-based free trade agreement with 14 chapters covering areas including trade in goods, rules of origin, customs procedures, sanitary and phytosanitary measures (SPS), technical barriers to trade (TBT), trade in services, investment promotion, intellectual property rights, government procurement, competition policy, dispute settlement, and a chapter on trade and sustainable development.
+Following the signing, each country completed its domestic ratification procedures, and the agreement is set to enter into force on 1 October 2025.

-Under the terms of the agreement, EFTA states will eliminate or sharply reduce tariffs on the vast majority of imports from India, covering about 99.6% of India’s export value to EFTA.
-India, in turn, will reduce or remove duties on most imports from the EFTA bloc, accounting for roughly 95% of EFTA’s export value to India.
+Under the terms of the agreement, EFTA states will eliminate or sharply reduce tariffs on the vast majority of imports from India, covering about 99.6% of India's export value to EFTA.
+India, in turn, will reduce or remove duties on most imports from the EFTA bloc, accounting for roughly 95% of EFTA's export value to India.
 Both sides agreed to protect certain sensitive sectors by excluding them from full tariff liberalization.
-For example, India’s offers exclude highly sensitive items such as dairy products, specific agricultural goods, and gold (India’s import duties on gold remain in place).
-In return, EFTA’s market access commitments cover all industrial goods and many processed agricultural products, benefiting exporters of goods like machinery, pharmaceuticals, optical and precision instruments, watches, chocolates, and other specialty foods.
+For example, India's offers exclude highly sensitive items such as dairy products, specific agricultural goods, and gold (India's import duties on gold remain in place).
+In return, EFTA's market access commitments cover all industrial goods and many processed agricultural products, benefiting exporters of goods like machinery, pharmaceuticals, optical and precision instruments, watches, chocolates, and other specialty foods.